 Meaningful activities will encourage self-expression and can also lessen the anxiety and irritability that Alzheimer’s may bring.
 People with Alzheimer’s need to feel more engaged with life and ensuring their days are filled with significant moments will achieve this.

-Which Activities Are Best Suited to People With Alzheimer's?
+Which Activities Are Best Suited for People With Dementia and Alzheimer's?

 This really does depend on the individual.
-You don’t just want to fill their time, you want them to engage in activities they are emotionally connected to.
+You do not just want to fill their time — you want them to engage in activities they are emotionally connected to.

 In this way, they get to continue their sense of self.
-You need to consider interests that they’ve always had.
+You need to consider interests that they have always had.

 I’ve put together a list of 10 activities for you to try with your loved one.
 Certain activities may work better at different times of day.